dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 **Task**

-<span class='blue'>Textual Entailment (TE) also known as Natural language inference (NLI) takes a pair of sentences and predicts whether the facts in the first necessarily imply the facts in the second one or task of determining whether a “hypothesis” is true (entailment), false (contradiction), or undetermined (neutral) given a “premise”.</span>
+<span class='red'>Textual Entailment (TE) also known as Natural language inference (NLI) takes a pair of sentences and predicts whether the facts in the first necessarily imply the facts in the second one or task of determining whether a “hypothesis” is true (entailment), false (contradiction), or undetermined (neutral) given a “premise”.</span>

 **Dataset**